bkbnio/kompendium/README.md

 a lot of the class based reflection that powers Kompendium.
 Generally speaking the three types that a `notarized` method will consume are

-- `TParam`: Held for future implementations, will allow Kompendium to register information on path and query parameters
+- `TParam`: Used to notarize expected request parameters
 - `TReq`: Used to build the object schema for a request body
 - `TResp`: Used to build the object schema for a response body